“It is safe to predict that Judy Garland will win next year’s Academy Award.” – Columnist Bob Thomas, 1954

 June 5, 1941: The 17th Infantry at Fort Ord, Monterey, California, named Judy as the “Sweetheart of the Army.”
 Later in the year, on that fateful December 7, 1941, Judy was appearing at the fort when the news came in that Pearl Harbor had been bombed.
 Prior to the news, Company H at Fort Ord made Judy an Honorary Corporal of the Company and pinned corporal stripes on each sleeve of her sweater while giving her a corporal’s warrant and presenting her with a pair of identification tags.

-June 5, 1943: This extensive eight-page ad was published by MGM in the trade magazine, “Motion Picture Herald.”
+June 5, 1943: This extensive eight-page ad was published by MGM in the trade magazines, “Motion Picture Herald” and the “Showmen’s Trade Review.”
 One of the films touted by the studio was Presenting Lily Mars.